 The most critical measure relates to the in-platform communication system, which deals with how kids talk with one another.
 Children under the age of 13 won't be able to communicate with other people directly except for someone in their friend list.

-Also, parents will not have direct access to the children's accounts, which includes the friend list.
+Also, parents will have direct access to the children's accounts, which includes the friend list.
 The parenting tools will provide many other options, including the possibility to filter accessible content, spending restrictions, and even visibility of private servers.

 The company will also add some much-needed content labels that will make it easier to identify the type of accessed content.